 Lloyd Maness was lost at sea during combat patrol on a submarine in 1944.

 Lawrence Gainor died in 1989 at the age of 89.

 Ruth Desautel married twice, both times to submariners, and died of a brain tumor in 1965.

 Charles Wesley Shilling went on to have an illustrious medical career, retiring from the Navy in 1955 and starting what is now The Undersea and Hyperbaric Medical Society Charles W. Shilling Library at Duke University in Durham, N.C.

-Charles Momsen was much decorated during World War II and was the driving force behind the design of the Albacore nuclear submarine, now a museum that can be visited in Portsmouth.
+Charles Momsen received many decorations during World War II.
+He was also the driving force behind the design of the Albacore nuclear submarine, now a museum that can be visited in Portsmouth.
 Monsen retired in 1955 and died of cancer in 1967.